 2. The operator performs changes in its management system that impacts the information exposed by the eMnS.
 The changed information is automatically updated in the discovery system.

-3. In case the relationship between the operator and a discovery system ends, which implies the system is no longer trusted, then the eMnS automatically deletes its registration in the discovery system.
+3. In case the relationship between the operator and a discovery system ends, which implies the system is no longer trusted, then the eMnS automatically requests deletion of its registration in the discovery system.

 Editor’s Note: How the “is no longer trusted” would be handled by the authentication and authorization and system is FFS, since it is not clear how a non-trust party can be trusted to delete a registration entry.